-A prerequisite for perfect operation and prevention of wear is that the engine and chassis maintenance and adjustment work described in the owner's manual are properly carried out.
+A prerequisite for fault-free operation and avoiding premature wear is compliance with the instructions for maintenance, care and tuning of the engine and suspension provided in the owner's manual.
 Poor adjustment and tuning of the engine and chassis can lead to damage and breakage of components.